 They offer camps during school breaks and in the summer, and they host homeschooling programs during the school year.
 They also host all sorts of neat events – like guided family-friendly hikes.
 And they recently built a new wildlife blind, for optimal animal viewing.

 Rundown: The Sandy Creek Nature Center is one of our favorite places!
 Their visitor center is a wonderfully-interactive place with amphibians, snakes, large aquariums full of fish and turtles, bees busily making their honey, and an interactive natural history exhibit.
-They have a wonderful resource library, and a planetarium!
+They also have a wonderful resource library and a planetarium.